shraykumar100/vue_pro/README.md

-## A simple authentication app using Vue.js and firebae.
+## A simple authentication app using Vue.js and firebase.

 # Hosted Link: https://vue-pro.vercel.app/